FarisMuhd17/QuillJS/README.md

 #### Pascal's triangle

-Finds the value of pascal's triangle at some row and column
+Finds the value of [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) at some row and column

 **Syntax**
 ```